Back in August, we shared our end-of-summer survey with New Democrats – and nearly 5,200 of you responded.

 Free transit for children started in September, saving families up to $672 per year.
 It's one of the ways we build long-term ridership and promote green transportation — while helping families who use transit make ends meet.

 We know that small and medium sized businesses struggled during COVID-19 so our government launched, and then extended, a program to help.
 We're providing grants of $10,000 to $30,000, and offering extra support for tourism businesses.
-Find a grant for your business or tourism company.

 And when farmers and ranchers were hit with wildfires, record heat and prolonged drought this year, our government stepped up.
 We helped protect people’s livelihoods, family farms and our province’s food security with emergency supports through AgriRecovery.